-- 1 Agency-specific direction established in memos or other policy documents may - 2 further define WFDSS documentation requirements.
-Agency Administrator roles - and responsibilities are addressed in agency chapters 2-6. - 4 Additional considerations for determining that a decision may be needed - The fire affects or is likely to affect more than one agency or more than one administrative unit within a single agency (for example more than one National Forest): - 9 The fire is burning into or expected to burn into wildland-urban interface; - Significant safety or other concerns such as air quality are present or anticipated; and - The Relative Risk Assessment indicates the need for additional evaluation and development of best management practices for achieving land and resource objectives.
+- Additional considerations for determining that a decision may be needed include: - The fire affects or is likely to affect more than one agency or more than one administrative unit within a single agency (for example more than one National Forest); - The fire is burning into or expected to burn into wildland-urban interface; - Significant safety or other concerns such as air quality are present or anticipated; and - The Relative Risk Assessment indicates the need for additional evaluation and development of best management practices for achieving land and resource objectives.

-5 New Decision
+12 New Decision

-- 16 A new decision is required when: - The Periodic Assessment indicates the Course of Action is no longer valid; or - The fire moves beyond the Planning Area; or - The incident exceeds an established agency threshold for approval authority (cost or complexity); or - The Risk and Complexity Assessment indicates that the incident exceeds existing management capability. - 24 Considerations for determining when a new decision may be needed: - Costs are expected to exceed the estimated final costs in the current Decision; or - Management Action Points have changed since the current Decision was published. - 29 Additional information about WFDSS can be found in Appendix N. User - 30 support information, training materials, and other resources can be found at the - 31 WFDSS homepage, https://wfdss.usgs.gov/wfdss/WFDSS Home.shtml.
+- 13 A new decision is required when: - The Periodic Assessment indicates the Course of Action is no longer valid; or - The fire moves beyond the Planning Area; or - The incident exceeds an established agency threshold for approval authority (cost or complexity); or - The Risk and Complexity Assessment indicates that the incident exceeds existing management capability. - 21 Considerations for determining when a new decision may be needed: - Costs are expected to exceed the estimated final costs in the current Decision; or - Management Action Points have changed since the current Decision was published. - 26 Additional information about WFDSS can be found in appendix N. User support - 27 information, training materials, and other resources can be found at the WFDSS - 28 homepage, https://wfdss.usgs.gov/wfdss/WFDSS Home.shtml.

-32 WFDSS Decision Approval and Publication
+29 WFDSS Decision Approval and Publication